graalvm/fastr-examples/weather_predictor/README.md

 downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).

-Set the environment variable `GRAALVM_DIR` to the location of GraalVM distribution and run the `install.sh` script from the `graal-weather-predictor` directory.
+Set the environment variable `GRAALVM_DIR` to the location of GraalVM distribution and run the `build.sh` script from the `graal-weather-predictor` directory.
 Typical problem is proxy set-up: verify that you have `http_proxy` and `https_proxy` variables set properly.